mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

 = 0.0.4 - March 30, 2023 =
-* Update: Post and page templates to support container width option for root group blocks.
+* Update: Support for container width option for page and post templates on root group blocks.
 * Fix: Compatibility with spectra plugin container.
 * Fix: Fatal error when script debug is turned on
-* Fix: Custom Header options not supporting on other header patterns.
+* Fix: Custom Header options not showing up on other header patterns.

 = 0.0.3 - March 24, 2023 =
 * New: Introduced new block style class "Wide thin line" for separator block.